yousif-alnaimi/JaffaCakesClassifier/README.md

 vastly skewing the recipe.

-The graphing step was fairly successful, as it helped to visualise a large number of features in two dimensions, and seeing as it matched up fairly well with our models, I imagine this was done fairly seccessfully.
+The graphing step was fairly successful, as it helped to visualise a large number of features in two dimensions, and seeing as it matched up fairly well with our models, I imagine this was done fairly successfully.
 An alternative method would be to separate out the ingredients into dry and wet, as done in the inspiration for this project[[25]](#25), however this method seemed to work perfectly, so this would likely be unnecessary.